 Today I found out why popcorn pops.

 First a little background, Popcorn or “zea mays everta” is a special kind of Flint corn, also known as “Indian corn” and sometimes “Calico corn”.
 Flint corn is readily recognizable as the kernels have a hard outer shell, likened to flint, hence the name.
 This hard outer shell is essential in making popcorn kernels pop.
-In fact, popcorn is the only type of corn that will pop for reasons we’ll see in a moment.
+In fact, popcorn is the only type of corn that will pop.

 So why does popcorn pop?
 There are three main elements of popcorn that have to come together to produce popcorn kernels that are good for popping.
 Those three elements are: the percentage of water content; hard, undamaged, water impermeable shell; and a starchy center.